Marcisbee/exome/README.md

 }
 ```
 [__Open in Codesandbox__](https://codesandbox.io/s/exome-middleware-ro6of?file=/src/App.tsx)

+# IE support
+This package works with IE. Even tho it uses Proxy, we can get by not using it on IE, but no performance penalty in other browsers that would utilize Proxy.

+To run Exome on IE, you must have `Symbol` and `Promise` polyfills and down-transpile to ES5 as usual.
+And that's it!
+Do not use `Proxy` polyfill!
+Most Proxy polyfills will just break Exome because of huge limitations in them.

 # Motivation
 I stumbled upon a need to store deeply nested store and manage chunks of them individually and regular flux selector/action architecture just didn't make much sense anymore.
 So I started to prototype what would ideal deeply nested store interaction look like and I saw that we could simply use classes for this.